scp756-221/course-site/docs/a6/page.md

 ## Step 4: Compare with a different architecture

+(This step is only required if you are using AWS' GPU instances.)

 As a final step, we will gather timings from an instance running a completely different CPU architecture.
 Up to now, you have been using an "Intel x86" processor.
 You will now switch to an "ARM" processor or more accurately an [AArch64](https://en.wikipedia.org/wiki/AArch64) processor.

 ### Amazon's Graviton ARM processor and `g5g.2xlarge` instance